 To keep step with the growth the premises were expanded several times.

 By the end of the 1960's and into the 1970's the engineers Volker Miederhoff and Friedrich Miederhoff jun. took over the company as third generation and gave the future development of the company essential impulses: forceful modernisation and automation.
-Based on the production of truck tarpaulin fittings and a broad committment towards technical textiles made Franz Miederhoff oHG in the following years a leading European manufacturer of fastening to make-up heavy duty technical textiles.
+Based on the production of truck tarpaulin fittings and a broad committment towards technical textiles made Franz Miederhoff GmbH & Co.
+KG in the following years a leading European manufacturer of fastening to make-up heavy duty technical textiles.

 The expansion of the company made it necessary to relocate the premises and in 1987 the head office and factory moved to today's home in Sundern.
 After the German reunification the setup of a production factory in Saxon Sehmatal-Neudorf took place in 1991.
 The 20th anniversary of this site was celebrated in the spring 2011.

-Today, both companies, which originated in the historic chain forge, together employ approximately 190 people.
+Today, both companies, which originated in the historic chain forge, together employ approximately 200 people.
 The company's origins can nowadays be visited at the former seat in Sundern-Endorf, which has been transformed into a Museum of Local History called »Alte Schmitte«.
-Since the beginning of 2009, Franz Miederhoff oHG is now being overseen, in fourth generation, by Ralf Miederhoff and Dr. Thorsten Miederhoff.
+Since January 2024, the former Franz Miederhoff oHG is trading as GmbH & Co.
+KG.